 I watched a Daniel Tiger episode with my grandson the other day.
 Daniel struggled with catching a ball and buttoning his coat.
 The encouraging refrain throughout the show – “keep trying, and you’ll get better”.
 This is good advice for learning a new skill.
 However, when do you need to make adjustments to stop trying and change course?

 I was asked to help a young man who had a bad starter on his vehicle.
 I have done a lot of mechanical work and was hopeful that I could help him.
 After working for 1.5 hours, I gave up trying to access the starter.
 That’s not like me.
 But we towed his car to a shop and the work was finished that day…by someone else more qualified.

 We are incredibly resilient and resourceful.
 We “know” that we can find an answer to any problem if we are given enough time and resources.
-God uses the lack of resources and hard times to get our attention.
+Many times God uses the lack of resources and hard times to get our attention.
 He has answers that can help…He waits to be invited.
 He waits for us to see the futility of our efforts.

 “Midian so impoverished…” What life struggle brought you to the place to look to God for answers?
 You can spend a lifetime trying to navigate trials and temptations without God, but in the end it will come up empty.
 “What does it profit a man, if he gains the whole world and loses his soul?”
 What’s it gonna take for you to cry out to God?
 Complaining to God for the inconvenience of troubles is not crying out to Him.
 When you look to Him as the only source of an answer, you are entering the ballpark of crying out.